Jenesh18/first-docker-project/README.md

 Future Improvements
 Add more features to the Node.js API (such as endpoints for CRUD operations).
 Experiment with Docker Compose for managing multiple containers.
-Explore Docker networking and volume management.
+Explore Docker networking and volume management .